AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | Falling in Past Light
+Early | Mad King's Mask | The Lonely Moon
-Mid | Pseudo Miracle / Mad King's Mask / Memory / Forget-Me-Not | Falling in Past Light Late | Key to the Deep | Falling in Past Light
+Mid | Veil of Tears / Pseudo Miracle / Memory or Feast of Emptiness | Falling in Past Light Late | Key to the Deep | Falling in Past Light

+!!! note
+    Use 3* Remembrance Sigil Abuse to get other signets at +2 or +3.
+It's strongly recommended.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | AE | BR
-Mid | AE/BK | BR
+Mid | AE | BR
-Late | AE | BR
+Late | AE or HB | BR

 !!! note
-    If you're playing downscaled gears HoE, make sure to bring BK for Heimdall fight.
-If your HoE is more than geared enough, you won't need BK, as she can easily bruteforce through Heimdall.
+    HoE honestly doesn't need anyone else.
+BR is necessary in order to do the early low HP abuse strat by spending 5+ minutes on a floor after clearing it and waiting on BR to use her off CD, repeating until you're below 200 HP.
+BR also has the added benefit of simply granting you way better chances at clearing through the early floors and even the remainder of the run as easily as possible.
+AE can be replaced for HB once you have too much excess Breach.

 ####<p align="center">Elysia - Signet of ■■</p>